-4.4.
+3.4.
 The Utility of Winning

-The standard economic assumption is that participants care only about the monetary prize associated with winning the contest.
-However, participants also may care about winning itself.
-Following Sheremeta (2010), we elicited a non-monetary utility of winning by asking participants to bid in a contest with a prize of \$0.
-Participants were told that they would be informed whether they won the contest or not and that all participants would have to pay their bids.
+To examine how important winning is to participants, and to test Prediction 3, we elicited a non-monetary utility of winning.
+Following Sheremeta (2010), participants were asked to bid in a contest with a prize of \$0.17 Participants were told that they would be informed whether they won the contest or not and that all participants would have to pay their bids.
 This procedure was used to measure how important it is for participants to "win" when winning is costly and there is no monetary reward for winning the contest.

-We find that 46.7% of participants make positive bids in the contest with a zero prize, indicating that participants derive a utility from winning apart from monetary incentives.
-Moreover, Figure 6 shows that there is a positive and significant correlation between bids for a prize of \$0 and bids for a prize of \$8 (Spearman's correlation coefficient is 0.31, p-value < 0.01), suggesting that the utility of winning could be driving overbidding in contests.
-However, it is also possible that part of this correlation is due to the fact that participants who are confused when bidding for a prize of \$0 are also confused when bidding for a prize of \$8.
-Indeed, we find that the average bid for a prize of \$0 decreases as participants answer more quiz questions about
+We find that 46.7% of participants bid in the contest with a zero prize, indicating that participants derive a utility from winning apart from monetary incentives.
+Moreover, Figure 6 shows that there is a positive and significant correlation between bids for a prize of \$0 and bids for a prize of \$8 (Spearman's correlation coefficient is 0.31, p-value < 0.01), suggesting that, consistent with Prediction 3, the utility of winning is predictive of overbidding in contests.
+18

-&lt;sup>12 Other ways of measuring the utility of winning include using questionnaires (Altmann et al., 2012; Kräkel and Nieken, 2015) or content analysis (Sheremeta and Zhang, 2010; Cason et al., 2012, 2016).
+17 Other ways of measuring the utility of winning include using questionnaires (Altmann et al., 2012; Kräkel and Nieken, 2015) or content analysis (Sheremeta and Zhang, 2010; Cason et al., 2012, 2017).